meteor/meteor/client/full-api/api/templates.md

 {{> autoApiBox "Blaze.TemplateInstance#autorun"}}

-You can use `this.autorun` from a [`onCreated`](#template_onCreated) or [`onRendered`](#template_onRendered) callback to reactively update the DOM or the template instance.
+You can use `this.autorun` from an [`onCreated`](#template_onCreated) or [`onRendered`](#template_onRendered) callback to reactively update the DOM or the template instance.
+You can use `Template.currentData()` inside of this callback to access reactive data context of the template instance.
 The Computation is automatically stopped when the template is destroyed.

 Alias for `template.view.autorun`.